Toasterson/matetrack-pwa/README.md

 ### Register Payments
 1. Go to the **💳 Register** tab
-2. Enter amount you paid to the event organizer
+2. Enter amount you paid to the event organizer/register
-3. Add optional note (e.g., "For drinks fund", "Group dinner")
+3. Add optional note (e.g., "For drinks fund", "Initial payment")
-4. View summary showing register vs personal expenses
+4. View your balance: payments made vs drinks consumed
-5. Perfect for tracking shared costs and contributions
+5. **Green balance** = you have credit, **Red balance** = you owe money
+6. Perfect for tracking what you still need to pay or if you're overpaid

 ### Managing Drinks
 1. Go to the **🍺 Drinks** tab